-In early July, partners and collaborators of the Knowledge Equity Lab engaged in a collaborative visioning for the lab, and further emerged the following themes and aspirations for knowledge equity:
+In early July, partners and collaborators of the Knowledge Equity Lab engaged in an arts-based collaborative visioning workshop, and further emerged the following themes, aspirations, and practices for knowledge equity:

 - Challenging the dominance of the English language, prioritising linguistic diversity, translation, preservation as a means of knowledge accessibility and conservation.

 - Decolonising and learning from indigenous knowledge and ways of knowing, through non-written forms like stories, ceremonies, land, and more

 - Reflecting on positionality and representation, asking ‘whose knowledge, voices, stories, and experiences are being represented; whose knowledge do we consider valid and important, whose knowledge are we learning from?’

 - Re-embodying knowledge and pedagogy, away from the disembodied assumption of knowledge and learning being purely a cognitive set of abstract ideas, divorced from living and being, from the full, embodied self.

 - Cultivating care, trust, and safety when it comes to knowledge production and sharing, so the process and not just the outcome of knowledge generation can be healing and transformative for those involved.